Why It's Essential To Do Your Best In A Job You Aren't Passionate About

 By doing your best, you are proving that you are committed to yourself.
 Any job or career is going to have its ups and downs and by creating work you can be proud of when you are in a “down” proves that you’ll shine even brighter when you are in an “up”.

 I am living proof that this works.
 I was able to move on from my first job because I did my best every day and proved to my colleagues that I was capable.
 The relationships I built there have had a direct impact on the opportunities that followed.
-After I had my daughter I decided I did not want to work full time anymore and I was able to find an amazing job (that hadn’t even been defined yet, nor been advertised for) where I could do what I love and work from home part time.
+After I had my daughter I decided I did not want to work full time anymore and I was able to find an amazing job where I could do what I love and work from home part time.
 And how did I find this amazing job?
 A former colleague recommended me…

 That recommendation came because I proved myself worthy – even when I wasn’t passionate.